Medellin, Colombia

 We asked expats in Medellin what banks they use and there advice about banking.
 They advised:

 "Before retiring in Medellin, expats should research the cost of living and the availability of healthcare services.
 They should also familiarize themselves with the local culture and customs, as well as the language.
 Additionally, expats should consider the safety of the area and the availability of activities and amenities that suit their lifestyle.
-Finally, it is important to research the visa and residency requirements for living in Colombia," commented one expat who made the move to Medellin.
+Finally, it is important to research the visa and residency requirements for living in Colombia," said one expat who made the move to Medellin.

 Will I be able to find a job in Medellin?